guylaiter/guylaiter/README.md

+# 🎉 Welcome to my GitHub profile! 🎉

 I am a computer science graduate 👨‍🎓💻, with a strong passion for software development and problem-solving.

-Throughout my studies, I have gained experience in a variety of programming languages and frameworks, including Java, Python, C, MySQL, and more.
+Throughout my studies, I have gained experience in a variety of programming languages and frameworks, including `Java`, `Python`, `C`, `MySQL`, and more.
 I always want to expand my skill set and take on new challenges 💪.

 On this page, you will find a selection of my personal projects and coursework 💻, ranging from web applications to data analysis tools.
 I hope that you find these projects exciting and informative 🤓.